newatoms/guides/get-clients/readme.md

 When calling a person there are a few things that can be important to discuss.

 * Explain who you and what the gist is of what you do, formulated in the way it has the most added value to the person you are calling.
+* Find out if your call is convenient.
+If your prospect has no time to talk to you, ask for another time that is better suited for them and follow up.
 * Explain why you are calling this particular person.
 * Ask what their experience is with doing what your service does, on their own.
 * Explain/discuss how your service can improve things for both the company and the person you are talking to.
 Formulate this so that it has a relation to what they told you and what your could find on the interwebz.
 * Discuss what the next step will be and try to formulate a deadline (This helps you understand you position, makes the next step clear and forces the prospect to consider your service).

-### Tips and Tricks
+### Tips and Tricks while on the phone

-* don't ask yes questions that have a negative connotation
+* Try not to ask questions that have a negative connotation, formulate them in a positive way.
-* don't ask questions which answers can and your conversation.
+* Try not to ask questions which answers can end your conversation.
-* Using the name of the person you are talking to can create a personal relevance.
+* Using the name of the person you are talking to show that you take them seriously and (sometimes) creates a personal relevance.
+* Encourage the person you are talking to by making confirmative noises.
+* Being enthusiastic can be a persuasive tool.
+* Be yourself, if you can't make your prospect see the relevance of what you are doing they might not be a good fit.
+* Don't try to convince your prospect, but make sure they see and understand possible positive outcomes.

 ### How to reach the right person if you have no direct number

 If you cant find a direct number to the person you are  trying to reach, call a different person of the company and ask for the person you are trying to reach.
-If you are calling some one else in order to reach your prospect keep the next points in mind, they might help you.
+While doing this keep the next points in mind, they might help you.

-* Avoid receptions and help desks if possible, often their man task is to guard the employees against people who are trying to sell stuff.
+* Avoid receptions and help desks if possible, often their main task is to guard the employees against people who are trying to sell stuff (just like you are).
 * The more certain you seem that you are asking for the right person, the more likely it is they will connect you.
-Often this means just asking to be connected with the person you are looking for.
+(Often this means just asking to be connected with the person you are looking for.)
-* If the person cant be reached, ask for their direct number or extension.
+* If the person can't be reached, ask for their direct number or extension so you do not have to go trough this again.

 ## Direct customer acquisition by email